 Nothing makes clutter clearing easier than knowing your household items, clothes, and shoes are going to a worthy cause.
-That's why donating is such a wonderful pursuit; it helps other people while freeing you of stuff you don't need any longer.
+That's why donating is such a beautiful pursuit; it helps other people while freeing you of stuff you don't need any longer.

-Places to Donate Books:
+Places to Donate Books

 - Access Books collects books for relief shelters (think: victims of hurricanes, floods, etc.).

 - Your local library will be glad to take your books.

 Before you donate: Make sure you've removed any notes or small pieces of paper that may have found their way in between pages.

 Again, you could recycle your old car by bringing it to a junkyard and be paid for its price in scrap metal, but why do that when many charities will take your old car and put them to good use?
 Bonus: You get a tax write-off.

 Places to Donate Cars

 - America's Car Donation Center accepts donations in all 50 states and allows you to choose the receiving charity.

 - Public Radio Vehicle Donation Program—from the popular radio show Car Talk —will allow you to donate to your favorite radio station.